alagiz/mentor-club-web/README.md

 ## development

 ### frontend [React]

-* run
+* use the below commands to develop only frontend locally
   ```sh
   cd application
   yarn install # to install dependencies
   yarn json-server # to start local server with mock data
   yarn start # to start the app
   ```
   * login with any credentials
+*

 ### backend [Spring Boot app, Java]
 *